alecagayan/alcebot/README.md

 ## Legal
-If you're going to use this code, please credit me!
+If you're going to use this code, please disclose the source (me)!
 Thank You!

 Copyright © 2019 oopsie1412